lsst-ts/ts_fiberspectrograph/doc/index.rst

        # Force 1,N array to shape N
        wavelengths = wavelengths.flatten()

-.. _lsst.ts.FiberSpectrograph-contributing:
+.. _lsst.ts.fiberspectrograph-contributing:

 Contributing
 ============

-``lsst.ts.FiberSpectrograph`` is developed at https://github.com/lsst-ts/ts_FiberSpectrograph.
+``lsst.ts.fiberspectrograph`` is developed at https://github.com/lsst-ts/ts_fiberspectrograph.
-You can find Jira issues for this module under the `FiberSpectrograph <https://jira.lsstcorp.org/issues/?jql=labels%20%3D%20FiberSpectrograph>`_ label.
+You can find Jira issues for this module under the `fiberspectrograph <https://jira.lsstcorp.org/issues/?jql=labels%20%3D%20fiberspectrograph>`_ label.

 ..
 If there are topics related to developing this module (rather than using it), link to this from a toctree placed here.

 .. .. toctree::
 ..    :maxdepth: 1

-.. _lsst.ts.FiberSpectrograph-pyapi:
+.. _lsst.ts.fiberspectrograph-pyapi:

 Python API reference
 ====================

-.. automodapi:: lsst.ts.FiberSpectrograph
+.. automodapi:: lsst.ts.fiberspectrograph
    :no-main-docstr:

 Version History